 Applications will be selected based on the following criteria:

-- Applicant is an informal (unregistered) initiative group or legal organization established by representatives of subgroups of gay and bisexual men, other MSM and trans people experiencing stigma on multiple bases and based in one of the countries of Central and Eastern Europe and Central Asia;
+- Applicant is a legal organization or an unregistered initiative group established by representatives of LGBTQ community and based in one of the countries of Central Asia or Southern Caucasus;

 - Applicant has a mechanism that ensures quality and transparent financial management (using their own structures and procedures, or a financial agent that will provide the necessary quality of financial management);

-- Objectives of the proposed project correspond to the goals of this Call for Proposals;
+- Objectives of the proposed project correspond to the goal of this Call for Proposals;

 - Proposal has a good quality of the project planning (SMART criteria);